Denis Goldberg: Later life, death and legacy

 Goldberg continued to travel to Germany and other countries to speak about South Africa and the work needed to transform it; in June 2009 he presented a paper titled “South Africa, the Transition to Democracy and the Banning of Torture” at a seminar at the University of Düsseldorf.

-In 2009 received the Order of Luthuli for his contribution to the liberation struggle and his service to the South African people.
+In 2009 Goldberg received the Order of Luthuli for his contribution to the liberation struggle and his service to the South African people.

 In 2010 he published his autobiography, The Mission: A Life for Freedom in South Africa (a new edition was published in 2016).

+In his later years, Goldberg was a supporter of the Boycott, Divestment, and Sanctions (BDS) movement against Israel.
+He viewed Israel's treatment of the Palestinians as being akin to apartheid-era South Africa.

 Goldberg became involved in a project to teach high school students about the history of the liberation struggle and also lent support to several projects in Hout Bay, the Cape Town suburb where he lived.
 This included support to the Kronendal Music Academy (founded 2007) which aims to bring together young people from different communities through playing music.
 He used his German contacts to help arrange for a jazz band composed of Kronendal students to tour Germany in 2012.

-Like many struggle veterans, Goldberg has criticised corruption in the ANC.
+Like many struggle veterans, Goldberg criticised corruption in the ANC.
 Appearing on BBC Radio 5 Live in January 2016 he said "the members of the ANC need to renew the leadership from top to bottom".

 On 23 January 2019, Deputy ANC President David Mabuza awarded Goldberg the party's highest honour, Isitwalandwe.

 In July 2017, Goldberg was diagnosed with stage 4 lung cancer after collapsing during a speaking tour in Germany.
-After extensive chemotherapy his tumour shrank; however, his cancer returned in March.
+After extensive chemotherapy his tumour shrank; however, his cancer subsequently returned.